KatelynHaworth/go-tproxy/README.md

 iptables -t mangle -A DIVERT -j ACCEPT
 ```

-And add routing rules to direct traffic with mark `1` to the local loopback device so the Linux kernal can pipe the
+And add routing rules to direct traffic with mark `1` to the local loopback device so the Linux kernel can pipe the
 traffic into the existing socket.
 ```sh
 ip rule add fwmark 1 lookup 100